Nokku-Prudhvi/AWS/EC2/spot/Readme.md

 - Then Create a glue-crawler to get the schema of the data and then you can query from table using athena.
 - The query can be : ''' select instanceid from database.table where itemdescription like "%sRHEL%" or itemdescription like "%SUSE%" '''
 - After getting price, you need to involve the cost of savings-plan if any

+## Further discussion
+- How to use spot in ecs,eks,batch?
+- Terraform/cloudformation scripts for using spot instances
+- how to implete intteruption handling in ecs,eks(draining container)?